Skip to main content

 Auth methodPermission model

 API KeyControlled by the key’s scopes (read, write).
-All read tools are available with a read-scoped key.
-Write tools (coming soon) will require write scope.
+Query tools work with read scope.
+Tools that create or modify data require write scope.

 OAuthScoped to the logged-in user’s role permissions.
 Tools are filtered — users only see and can use tools they have permission for.

 For OAuth users, tools are grouped by permission subject: customers, invoices, subscriptions, and product catalog.
-A user needs the relevant permissions to access tools in each group.
+A user needs the relevant “view” permission to query data and the “manage” permission to create or update resources.
 Utility tools like chart generation and documentation search are always available.